EGA-archive/beacon2-ri-api/deploy/README.md

 #### Get descendant and semantic similarity terms

-**If you have the ontologies loaded and the filtering terms extracted**, you can automatically get their descendant and semantic similarity terms running the following script:
+**If you have the ontologies loaded and the filtering terms extracted**, you can automatically get their descendant and semantic similarity terms by following the next two steps:

+1. Add your .obo files inside [ontologies](../beacon/db/ontologies) naming them as the ontology prefix in lowercase (e.g. ncit.obo) and rebuild the beacon container with:

+2. Run the following script:

 ```bash
 docker exec beacon python beacon/db/get_descendants.py